fortran-lang/stdlib/doc/specs/stdlib_strings.md

 #### Description

-Returns a string of length `output_length` left padded with zeros.
+Returns a string of length `output_length` left-padded with zeros.
 If `output_length` is less than or equal to the length of `string`, padding is not performed.

 #### Syntax